LocalDigitalChatbots/localdigitalchatbots.github.io/project-resources.md

 date: 2019-03-08 11:40:21 +0000

 ---
-Here you can access the deliverables from the project and the templates/guides used
+Here you can access the deliverables from the project and other  materials used and produced by the project

 ## Project Deliverables